GomyX/machine-learning-projects/lab2/readme.md

 Training: Train the linear regression model using the training set.
 This involves feeding the training data to the model as a matrix.

 3. calculating the weights  (w=(Z^T * Z)^-1 * Z^T * b)
 4. Testing and Evaluation: Evaluate the performance of the trained model on the testing set.
-Calculate relevant metrics such as accuracy, precision, recall, and F1-score to assess the model's classification performance.
+Calculate relevant metrics such as accuracy.

 ## Usage
 To use this project for Iris dataset classification using linear regression:

 1. Clone or download the project repository.

-2. Make sure you have the necessary dependencies installed (e.g., NumPy).
+2. Ensure you have the necessary dependencies installed (e.g., NumPy).

 3. Run the notebook file to execute the classification process.